zero212/GSOC2020Doc/source/contents/Plan.md

 * Implement blocking analysis, based on semaphore and Priority Ceiling Protocol
 * Adding blocking due to shared resources if no semaphore/critical section is available within model
 * Create test classes, adding javaDoc, documentation

+The commits can be tracked via this [bug](https://bugs.eclipse.org/bugs/show_bug.cgi?id=562793) from bugzilla :

 Implementation done here, tough time with all the additioning stuff but was fun and interesting.